High-Performance-IO/capio/README.md

 ```

 > [!NOTE]
-> We are working in an extension of the possible streaming semantics and in a detailed
+> We are working on an extension of the possible streaming semantics and in a detailed
 documentation about the configuration file!

 ## Examples

 The [examples](examples) folder contains some examples that shows how to use mpi_io with CAPIO.
-There are also examples on how to write JSON configuration files:
+There are also examples on how to write JSON configuration files for the semantics implemented by CAPIO:
 - [on_close](https://github.com/High-Performance-IO/capio/wiki/Examples#on_close-semantic): A pipeline composed by a producer and a consumer with "on_close" semantics
 - [noupdate](https://github.com/High-Performance-IO/capio/wiki/Examples#noupdate-semantics): A pipeline composed by a producer and a consumer with "noupdate" semantics
 - [mix_semantics](https://github.com/High-Performance-IO/capio/wiki/Examples#mixed-semantics): A pipeline composed by a producer and a consumer with mix semantics